What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 You’ve probably noticed that the quieter it is, the worse your tinnitus gets.
 That’s because the noise you hear in your ears does not have to compete with any other sounds – for example, most people keep their bedrooms completely silent while they sleep at night.
 They don’t have any TV playing, no radio, no noise at all.
 Add to that the fact that you’re probably alone with your thoughts during this time, and when you start to notice the buzzing or humming in your ears, it turns into the only thing you can think about, making the symptoms seem even worse.
 Whether you experience soft or loud noises, low or high pitches, a quiet bedroom at night time is the perfect situation for tinnitus to take hold.

 Is That Weird Sound Like Wind Really Tinnitus?

 Not only is tinnitus hard to explain to someone who doesn’t have it, but this condition can also become complicated when you try to talk to someone else who is suffering from tinnitus.
-They may be experiencing very different symptoms than your own, which might lead you to think what you have isn’t tinnitus at all.
+They may be experiencing very different symptoms than your own, which might lead you to think that what you have isn’t tinnitus at all.

 - TV static